 MRT Station: City Hall

 My next destination is an unexpected stop for dinner and sunset chilling.
 Okay, this one is a splurge, but 1-Altitude is worth the SGD.
-From the top, you’ll have the 360 degrees view of Singapore.
+From the top, you’ll have a 360 degrees view of Singapore.
 Marina Bay Sand would be too small for you while you sip your classic Singapore Sling.

 Location: 1 Raffles Place Singapore 048616